Local Research Workflow

 Daily workflow after installation

-Once everything is set up, the daily workflow is straightforward:
+Once everything is set up, the daily workflow is straightforward.
+The feedreader runs automatically — no action required.

 - Open Terminal in your vault: